LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 ```

 # Going deeper
-More details will be coming on the [**wiki**] (https://github.com/LeeBergstrand/BackBLAST-Gene-Cluster-Finder/wiki), or run `backblast -h` after installing the tool for specific documentation.
+More details will be coming on the [**wiki**](https://github.com/LeeBergstrand/BackBLAST-Gene-Cluster-Finder/wiki), or run `backblast -h` after installing the tool for specific documentation.
 Enjoy!